ReDI-School/intermediate-java/inheritance-overriding-overloading/index.md

 ## Goals

 - Check-in
-- Recap homework and previous classes.
+- Recap assignment and previous classes.
 - What is _Inheritance_?
 - What is _Method Overriding_?
 - What is _Method Overloading_?